jbowdre/virtuallypotato/content/posts/k8s-on-vsphere-node-template-with-packer/index.md

 - `ubuntu-k8s.auto.pkrvars.hcl` assigns values to those variables.
 This is where most of the user-facing options will be configured, such as usernames, passwords, and environment settings.
 - `ubuntu-k8s.pkr.hcl` is where the build process is actually described.

-Let's quickly run through that build process, and then we'll back up and examine some other components in detail.
+Let's quickly run through that build process, and then I'll back up and examine some other components in detail.

 ### `ubuntu-k8s.pkr.hcl`
 #### `packer` block